OBI Enid expansion expected to be completed in March

-ENID, Okla. — Oklahoma Blood Institute’s Enid Donor Center expects to complete its $3.4 million expansion and remodel in March 2023.
+ENID, Okla. — Oklahoma Blood Institute’s Enid Donor Center expects to complete its $3.4 million expansion and remodel at its facility at 301 E. Cherokee in March 2023.

 “We are excited about the improvements being made that will give us the most up-to-date facility in our system,” Executive Director Jessy Dershem said.